 Obviously, an heir who has died can't inherit.
 But if the heir was a close relative, such as a child of the deceased person, his or her offspring may be entitled to take some or all of what their parent would have received.
 Figuring out whether this is the case can be tricky, but it's essential that you do so before distributing assets.

 To inherit under intestate succession laws, an heir may have to live a certain amount of time longer than the deceased person.
 In many states, the required period is 120 hours, or five days.
-In some states, however, an heir need only outlive the deceased person by any period of time -- theoretically, one second would do.
+In some states, however, an heir need only outlive the deceased person by any period of time—theoretically, one second would do.
 Many states have adopted a law (the Uniform Simultaneous Death Act) that says for purposes of inheritance, each person is treated as if he had survived the other.
 Check your state law to learn the rules in your state.

 Intestacy laws often provide that if one of a group of heirs has died, his or her children inherit their parent's share.
 In other words, they take the place of the parent.
-According to this concept (called the "right of representation"), children (or, in some cases, grandchildren) stand in the place of their deceased parent when it comes to inheritance.
+According to this concept (called the "right of representation"), children (or, in some cases, grandchildren) stand in the place of their deceased parent (or grandparent) when it comes to inheritance.
 Figuring out exactly who should inherit can be complicated depending on state law.

 Parents who have young children and who make a will typically name someone to serve as the personal guardian of their children.
 But if a guardian is needed and there's no will, how does a court know whom to appoint?
 In that situation, the judge will gather as much information as possible about the children, their family circumstances, and the deceased parents' wishes, and try to make a good decision.
 The primary rule is that the judge must always act in the best interests of the children.
 (See How Guardianships Work FAQ.)